 Mighty men lived in rowdy, dusty construction camps as the railroad conquered the heat and rocks.
 Unstoppable workers, engineers, firemen, and others tamed their unwillling path.

 There were traders like Rex Ivey and mining entrepreneurs like Will Study and Howard Everett Perry.
 Local farm hands became miners of cinnabar, gold, silver and lead.
-Future ghosts towns prospered.
+Future ghost towns prospered.

 Pancho Villa and his revolutionaries roamed the Rio Grande's majesty.
 "Black Jack" John Pershing wasn't far behind.
 John Reed told the tale in Insurgent Mexico, describing stark topography identical to that of today.